emmajane/gitforteams/slides/slides/workshop-oscon-gitforteams.md

 ## Final Activity: Sketch Your Workflow

-- Restructure your previous diagrams to include the infrasture where code is collated.
+- Restructure your previous diagrams to include the intrastate where code is collated.
 - Add arrows to represent the direction code travels.
 - To the arrows, add the git commands which you'd use.
 - Create a written narrative which describes the EXACT commands people should use to move code through the process.
 (See previous slide for examples.)